Fabian-Gruenbichler/rust/src/doc/reference/src/behavior-considered-undefined.md

   [array/slice index expression][project-slice].

 r[undefined.alias]
-* Breaking the [pointer aliasing rules]. `Box<T>`, `&mut T` and `&T` follow LLVM’s scoped [noalias] model, except if the `&T` contains an [`UnsafeCell<U>`].
-References and boxes must not be [dangling] while they are live.
+* Breaking the pointer aliasing rules.
+The exact aliasing rules are not determined yet, but here is an outline of the general principles:
+  `&T` must point to memory that is not mutated while they are live (except for data inside an [`UnsafeCell<U>`]), and `&mut T` must point to memory that is not read or written by any pointer not derived from the reference and that no other reference points to while they are live.
+  `Box<T>` is treated similar to `&'static mut T` for the purpose of these rules.
   The exact liveness duration is not specified, but some bounds exist:
   * For references, the liveness duration is upper-bounded by the syntactic lifetime assigned by the borrow checker; it cannot be live any *longer* than that lifetime.
+  * Each time a reference or box is dereferenced or reborrowed, it is considered live.
   * Each time a reference or box is passed to or returned from a function, it is considered live.
   * When a reference (but not a `Box`!) is passed to a function, it is live at least as long as that function call, again except if the `&T` contains an [`UnsafeCell<U>`].

   All this also applies when values of these types are passed in a (nested) field of a compound type, but not behind pointer indirections.

 r[undefined.immutable]
 * Mutating immutable bytes.